-- A. Fastpitch will be played during season one.
-Practice may begin on the first day of school or the Tuesday preceding Labor Day, whichever is earlier. - B. Fastpitch will have a varsity squad composed of 8th grade students with a minimum of 15 players. - C. Fastpitch will have a 7th grade squad composed of 7th grade students only.
+- A. Fastpitch will be played during season one. - B. Fastpitch will have a varsity squad composed of $7^{\text{th}}/8^{\text{th}}$ grade students with a minimum of 15 players. - C. Fastpitch will have a Futures squad composed of $7^{th/}$ $8^{th}$ grade students.
 Teams should be divided equitably within own school. - D. Ball used: Any A.N.F. yellow-stitched approved 12" ball. - E. RULES: Federation Rules apply. - F. Each team is allowed 15 minutes of warm-up time, with no pre-game batting practice.
 Home team will take infield first. - G. Shoes will be rubber molded sole cleat or tennis shoes (no metal). - H. Game length: - 1.
-Game will be seven innings with no more than seven runs allowed in any half-inning at varsity and J.V. level. - 2.
+Game will be seven innings with no more than seven runs allowed in any half-inning at varsity and Futures level. - 2.
 EXCEPTION: A half-inning is over when the seventh run play has been completed (the absolute maximum would be 10 runs).
 THIS DOES NOT APPLY TO THE LAST INNING. - 3.
 The team that is ahead at the end of 4-1/2 or 5 innings by 12 runs wins the game. - 4.
-All 7th graders bat all the time.
+All Futures players bat all the time.
 (Players may be removed from batting order due to injury without resulting in an out.) - 5.
-No new innings are to start after 5:30 p.m. or two full hours after the first pitch.
+No new innings are to start after 5:20 p.m. or two full hours after the first pitch.
 After Pacific Standard Time, no new innings will start after 5:00 p.m.
-At that point, the game is considered complete regardless of number of innings played. - I. Prior to the start of each game (7th and 8th), the official scorekeeper, who shall be an adult, shall be identified and be visible to the coaches, umpire, and players so that substitutions can be made quickly and properly. - J. Coaches are not permitted to teach head-first sliding.
+At that point, the game is considered complete regardless of number of innings played. - I. Prior to the start of each game (Futures and Varsity), the official scorekeeper, who shall be an adult, shall be identified and be visible to the coaches, umpire, and players so that substitutions can be made quickly and properly. - J. Coaches are not permitted to teach head-first sliding.
 They are to instruct players against doing so and to warn them of the potential dangers regarding head-first sliding.

-SANCTIONS: FIRST--ejected from game
+SANCTIONS:

-SECOND--ejected from present game and suspended from next game T HIRD--suspended for the season
+FIRST--ejected from game SECOND--ejected from present game and suspended from next game THIRD--suspended for the season